la2050/archive/_projects/2015/hollywood-curling-building-the-san-fernando-valley-curling-center-in-los-angeles.md

   curling, with a goal to offer the game to the local community, to foster the social and competitive spirit of curling, and develop competition at a local & national level.
-'In one to three sentences, please describe your proposal.': >- Since 2007, we have grown the sport of curling in Los Angeles under poor ice conditions and limited availability from local hockey rinks.
-We are in the process of building the San Fernando Valley Curling Center by adapting an existing building that would be dedicated to the specific requirements of this sport.
-A dedicated facility will enable us to realize our mission of being inclusive, expanding youth and wheelchair programs, as well as promote lasting social connections in the community.
 Where will you be working?:
   - San Fernando Valley
   - City of Los Angeles